What’s a NFC tag?

 iPhone XS, XS Max, XR, 11, 11 Pro and SE (the new, big one) can read tags even without an app, in background; they obviously can write tags too, but that requires an app.

-Currently, no iPad model supports NFC tag reading and writing.
+Currently, no iPad and Mac model supports NFC tag reading and writing.

 What’s the role of Link HUB in all this?